renskebos/openalex_embedding_similarity/README.md

 ## Research Context

-This project supports my **thesis on AI transparency in healthcare**.
-By structuring and prioritizing transparency-related literature, it aims to assist policymakers in developing **AI governance frameworks**.
+This project supports my thesis on AI transparency in healthcare.
+By structuring and prioritizing transparency-related literature, it aims to assist policymakers in developing AI governance frameworks.

 ## License